Wondering how to start an art journal page? Having the staring contest with the blank page?

-Just think of it as the opposite of the real world, make it totally unrealistic and impossible.
-Who knows what you’ll create.
+Just think of it as the opposite of the real world, making it totally unrealistic and impossible.
+Who knows what you’ll create?
 Maybe you’ll even surprise yourself.

 This could also be called a scrapbook photo album if you want.
 I’ve made a gazillion of these.